Himashirathnayake1/Grocery-Shop/README.md

 Distributed under the MIT License.
 See LICENSE for more information.

-Happy Shopping with Tapon! 🛒📱🍎
+Happy Shopping with Tapon Distributors! 🛒📱🍎